hamkhadar/FedTech-Alumni-Data-Viz-/README.md

 ===================

 This interface uses dynamic elements to show more information than can be presented in a single view.
+Data has been aggregated, organized, and manipulated in order to create this data visualization.
 The FedTech Accelerator program alumni companies are mapped out in a geographic mercator map, and can be zoomed in on and hovered over for more detailed information.
 States can be clicked on or searched in order to zoom in and get more information on alumni companies based in those locations.
 Additionally, a few other supporting visualizations were made to present other metrics about alumni cohorts!

 ## How To Update Alumni Map?
 1. In the data folder, go to 'alumni_list.csv' in order to add a new company to the map add an entry to the bottom of the list following the currect structure: